elixir-saas/phx-hook/packages/drag-drop-detector/README.md

 ## Options

 * `activeClass`: Class to be added to the element when it is dragged over.
-Defaults to `"drop-active"`.
+Defaults to `"drag-active"`.

 ## Attributes